sumeyyeKurtulus/sumeyyeKurtulus/README.md

 - 👋 Hi, I’m @sumeyyeKurtulus
 - 👀 I’m interested in coding and learning how to use trendy tools
-- 🌱 I’m currently learning backend web technologies and computer networks
+- 🌱 I’m currently learning web technologies and computer networks
-- 💞️ I’m looking to collaborate on any project I can use my programming language skills (C, java, python, PL/SQL)
 - 📫 How to reach me?
 Here is my e-mail address: sumeyye.kurtulus.business@gmail.com

 <!---